-The Annual Meeting of Shareholders of Universal Corporation will be held in our headquarters building located at 9201 Forest Hill Avenue, Stony Point II Building, Richmond, Virginia 23235, on Tuesday, August 4, 2015 , at 2:00 p.m., Eastern Time, for the following purposes:
+The Annual Meeting of Shareholders of Universal Corporation will be held in our headquarters building located at 9201 Forest Hill Avenue, Stony Point II Building, Richmond, Virginia 23235, on Thursday, August 4, 2016, at 2:00 p.m., Eastern Time, for the following purposes:

-- (1) to elect as directors the three nominees to the Board of Directors named in the accompanying Proxy Statement to serve three-year terms; - (2) to approve a non-binding advisory resolution approving the compensation of our named executive officers; - (3) to ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm for the fiscal year ending March 31, 2016 ; and - (4) to act upon such other matters as may properly come before the meeting or any adjournments or postponements thereof.
+- (1) to elect as directors the two nominees to the Board of Directors named in the accompanying Proxy Statement to serve three-year terms; - (2) to approve a non-binding advisory resolution approving the compensation of our named executive officers; - (3) to ratify the appointment of Ernst & Young LLP as the independent registered public accounting firm for the fiscal year ending March 31, 2017; - (4) to vote on one shareholder proposal, if properly presented at the Annual Meeting; and - (5) to act upon such other matters as may properly come before the meeting or any adjournments or postponements thereof.

-Only holders of record of shares of our Common Stock at the close of business on June 12, 2015 , shall be entitled to vote at the Annual Meeting.
+Only holders of record of shares of our Common Stock at the close of business on June 10, 2016, shall be entitled to vote at the Annual Meeting.

-Please note that brokers may not vote your shares on the election of directors or the advisory vote on executive compensation in the absence of your specific instructions as to how to vote.
-Whether or not you expect to attend the Annual Meeting in person, it is important that you vote and we urge you to vote on-line, by phone or complete, sign, date, and return the enclosed proxy in the envelope provided.
+Please note that brokers may not vote your shares on the election of directors, the advisory vote on executive compensation, or on the shareholder proposal, in the absence of your specific instructions as to how to vote.
+Whether or not you expect to attend the Annual Meeting in person, it is important that you vote and we urge you to vote online, by phone or complete, sign, date, and return the enclosed proxy in the envelope provided.